Kolkir/mlcpp/classification_dlib/README.md

 [Dlib](http://dlib.net/) is an open source C++ framework containing various machine learning algorithms and many other complementary stuff which can be used for image processing, computer vision, linear algebra calculations and many other things.
 It has very good documentation and a lot of useful examples.

-In this article I will show how to use this library for solving a classification problem on [Iris](https://www.kaggle.com/uciml/iris) data set, so loading data will depend on its format.
+In this article I will show how to use this library for solving a classification problem on [Iris](https://www.kaggle.com/uciml/iris) data set, so process of loading data will depend on its format.

 0. **Library installation**